 *Although the speed of light can be raised or lowered through various types of media, it remains constant within that media.
 Also, some debate still exists regarding research indicating a decrease in the speed of light over time.

-This was published as an article in the Winter 2002 Think and Believe.
+Originally published in the Winter 2002 issue of Think and Believe newsletter.